elixir-europe/rdmkit/pages/your_tasks/gdpr_compliance.md

 ### Description

 Where scientific research involves the processing of data concerning identifiable people in the European Union (EU), it is subject to the General Data Protection Regulation (GDPR).
 The GDPR applies a ["special regime"](https://edps.europa.eu/sites/edp/files/publication/20-01-06_opinion_research_en.pdf) to research, providing derogations from some obligations given appropriate criteria are met and safeguards are in place.
-The criteria is to follow standards in research method and ethics, as well as to aim societal benefit rather than serving private interests in research.
+The criteria are to follow standards in research method and ethics, as well as to aim for societal benefit rather than serving private interests in research.

 The safeguards are a multitude and include:
   * data collection with informed consent under ethical oversight and accountability;